 There’s more.
 This entity is almost always referred to in the plural (“Philistines,” “land of Philistines”).
 This Hebrew plural terminology is again largely unique to this group.
 Why?

 The famous Irish archaeologist R.A.S.
-Macalister wrote in 1911: “There is a peculiarity in the designation of the Philistines in Hebrew which has often been noticed, and which must have a certain significance ….”
+Macalister wrote the following in his 1913 work The Philistines: Their History and Civilization: “There is a peculiarity in the designation of the Philistines in Hebrew which has often been noticed, and which must have a certain significance ….”
 He continued:

 In referring to the Philistines, the plural of the ethnic name is always used, and as a rule the definite article is omitted.
 A good example is afforded by the name of the Philistine territory above mentioned, ‘ereṣ Pelištīm, literally “the land of Philistines“: contrast such an expression as ‘ereṣ hak-Kena’anī, literally “the land of the Canaanite”.
 A few other names, such as that of the Rephaim, are similarly constructed ….